 After graduating with an associate degree in mechanical engineering and an advanced AutoCAD certificate, her future looked brighter still.
 Stark State’s student services sent her to the SSC Career Development Office, and things began to click.
 Shelley subsequently met with recruiters from Sandia, a company with 35 Stark State alumni currently employed at the premier science and engineering laboratory for national security and technology innovation.

 “They said they were impressed with my GPA and my determination,” said Shelley, who completed a mechanical drafting internship in the company’s New Mexico headquarters.
 “It was a very positive experience.
 I met incredible people and it amazed me they were willing to invest in me.
 I know Sandia only hires the best of the best, so the internship was an enormous opportunity to be involved in.
 It showed me all the possibilities the company has to offer.”
 The experience also resulted in a full-time job for her at Sandia.

 “I found you have to try all your avenues and have the strength not to give up,” Shelley said.
 “I learned it’s OK to not know all the answers, as long as you can figure out where to find them.”

 Stark State, Shelley said, has been key in many ways on her journey.
-“Not only is it close to home, the professors are the kindest and most personable people.
+“Not only was it close to home, the professors are the kindest and most personable people.
 It’s reasonably priced and there are lots of connections to help you; they pointed me to the right places to get help.”
 The Career Development Office, she said, was especially valuable.
 “They helped me tremendously with getting ready for my internship with Sandia.
-In fact, they were very helpful from the beginning.”
+In fact, they were very helpful from the beginning.

 “The whole environment is a good experience.
 They really want you to succeed.”